 Please see the FAQ above for information on Ritual of Initiation.

-We understand many states and localities are reopening in various phases; it is vitally important that all members, regardless of location, continue to follow all university, local, and state guidelines regarding gatherings of any kind and social events.
+We understand many states and localities may reopen and reverse/”lock down” in various phases in early 2021; it is vitally important that all members, regardless of location, continue to follow all university, local, and state guidelines regarding gatherings of any kind and social events.
 This includes traveling away from campus to other areas or states with differing guidelines; chapters are still expected to follow university guidelines at all times and all locations.

 Please know that during this time there will be increased scrutiny from your neighbors and community members that will involve increased reporting if there is a concern.
 While it may be tempting to gather in larger groups as your local communities open, we encourage all members to exercise caution and follow all recommendations and guidelines for a specific area.